Small Aviation in Russia Suffocated by Certification: There are Standards, but No Aircraft

 TVRS-44 "Ladoga"

-The US Has Started an Aviation Revolution: What Russia Can Learn from MOSAIC
+The US Has Launched an Aviation Revolution: What Russia Can Learn from MOSAIC

 While Russian small aviation is waiting for reform, the US has launched a radical restructuring of the rules called MOSAIC, Rogozin recalled.
 Its essence is not in bureaucratic formulas, but in proven safety.
-Norms in this approach are formulated through test results — stability, system fault tolerance, behavior during landing.
+In this approach, standards are formulated through test results — stability, system fault tolerance, and landing behavior.

 Engineers and regulators work not according to bureaucratic formulas, but according to industrial standards developed on the basis of industry consensus.